Making a decision - Statutory flexible working requests

 As an employer, you must agree to an employee's flexible working request unless there's a genuine business reason not to.

-If you cannot agree to the request in full, you have a legal obligation to consult the employee before making a decision.
+Unless you agree to the request in full, you have a legal obligation to consult the employee before making a decision.

 Consulting means talking and listening to the employee about their request, to make a fully-informed decision.
 You should think carefully about the request, and what else might be possible.
 For example, accepting part of the request or offering an alternative option.